jacobhauck/ML-Template/README.md

 be serialized into JSON or YAML.
 As such, configuration is specified using JSON or YAML files.

-The `run_experiment` command searches for configuration files in the following
+The `mlx.run` command searches for configuration files in the following
 locations:

 - `config.(yaml|json)`, which contains project global configuration